FalconCode-Ux/PascalCompiler/README.md

 # Pascal compiler

-A C program that does lexical, syntax and some semantic analysis for Pascal programs.
+A C program that does lexical, syntax and some semantic analysis of Pascal programs.
-It outputs a Tokens text file and the parse tree in an XML file, and lexical, syntax and some semantic errors.
+It generates a Tokens text file and the parse tree in a XML file, and it displays lexical, syntax and some semantic errors if existent.

 # Usage
 Open the command prompt and execute Pascal_compiler.exe with a Pascal file's path as command line argument.